MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/connection-strings.md

 # Connection strings in Application Insights

-Connection strings specify to which Application Insights resource your application sends telemetry data.
+Connection strings specify to which Application Insights resource your instrumented application should send telemetry data.
 A connection string is composed of multiple settings, each represented as a key-value pair and separated by semicolons.
 This consolidated configuration method simplifies the setup process by eliminating the need for multiple proxy settings.

 > [!IMPORTANT]
 > The connection string contains an ikey, which is a unique identifier used by the ingestion service to associate telemetry to a specific Application Insights resource. ***Ikey unique identifiers aren't security tokens or security keys.***